humdrum-tools/humdrum-documentation/guide/ch14/index.md

-Suppose we wanted to determine which of two MIDI performances exhibits more dynamic range \-- that is, which performance has a greater variability in key-down velocities.
+Suppose we wanted to determine which of two MIDI performances exhibits more dynamic range &mdash; that is, which performance has a greater variability in key-down velocities.
 Recall from [Chapter 7](/guide/ch07) that MIDI data tokens consist of three elements separated by slashes (/).
 The third element is the key velocity.
 First,